Reviewed by Kristin Hall, FNP

 Crisis Text Line (text HOME to 741741).
 If you need text-based support, the Crisis Text Line offers 24/7 access to crisis counselors who can provide help with depression, eating disorders, anxiety and other mental health conditions.

-Our full list of crisis and mental health hotlines provides more information about these services, as well as other hotlines that you can use if you need urgent mental health assistance.
+Our full lists of crisis and mental health hotlines and depression hotline numbers provide more information about these services, as well as other hotlines that you can use if you need urgent mental health assistance.

 Depression is a serious mood disorder.
 If you’re feeling depressed, it’s important to seek expert help so that you can learn about the most effective treatment options and start making progress towards a happier, more fulfilling life.

 It’s especially important to seek professional help if you have severe depression, or if you often think of death or suicide.